bosh/trogdor-pinball/README.md

 Game features include:
 - Beefy muscle arm upper flipper
 - More different S reverso-ramp and wireform
-- Your Head A Splode minigame
+- Your Head A Splode minigame (TBD)
 - Miniatures from the Kickstarter board game
-- The Cheat Commando multiball
+- The Cheat's Awexome Cross multiball
 - THATCHED ROOF COTTAGE JET BUMPERS
 - The King of Town.
 That's right.